Modern architecture of Kaunas: Architectural features of the style

 A major architectural influence on Kaunas modernism was the Bauhaus movement in Germany.
-Its principles emphasized minimalist and rhythmically repeating forms without excessive ornamentation, a synthesis of aesthetics and functionality, harmony of facades, and the use of geometric composition.
+Its principles emphasized minimalist and rhythmically repeating forms without excessive ornamentation, a synthesis of aesthetics and functionality, harmony of façades, and the use of geometric composition.
 Attention was given to sunlight and hygiene in buildings, and to the relationship between a building's architecture, its function, and its usability.

 Kaunas modernism is characterized by the frequent use of vertical lines, which often resulted in tall and narrow windows, especially in public buildings.
 A typical feature of multi-storey buildings was a vertically elongated entrance portal enclosing the staircase, running the full height of the building.
 Alongside the strict use of straight lines, architects also employed curves and circles: the Vytautas the Great War Museum features arched forms, while residential buildings often incorporated protruding circular balconies and round windows.
 In particularly innovative projects, curved glass was used for windows, as in the Kaunas Central Post Office.
 Entrance doors also became a noticeable design feature, carefully integrated into the overall architectural composition.

 In the Lithuanian context, the minimalist aesthetics of modernism were often complemented with decorative elements unusual for the style.
-National motifs and patterns derived from Lithuanian textiles, woodcarving, and folk painting were widely used in both facades and interiors.
+National motifs and patterns derived from Lithuanian textiles, woodcarving, and folk painting were widely used in both façades and interiors.
 These features reflected the search for a national style of architecture and gave Kaunas modernism its distinctive identity.